Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about psoriasis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Ariel D. Teitel, M.D., M.B.A. is the clinical associate professor of medicine at the NYU Langone Medical Center in New York.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Paz Etcheverry, Ph.D. has an M.S. in food science and nutrition from North Carolina State University and a Ph.D. in food science and technology from Cornell University.
-Learn more about her here
+Learn more about her here.

 Related Articles